renesas-rz/rz-bsp/README.md

-# RZ-BSP 3.0.3+
+# RZ-BSP 3.0.6+

-Renesas RZ BSP environment setup (experimental for BSP 3.0.3 version onwards)
+Renesas RZ BSP environment setup for VLP 3.0.6 onwards.
+Please refer to the other branches for the older setups.

 Please note that Panfrost is not part of the official Renesas BSP package.